awwwdev/unocss-preset-radix/docs/migrating-from-v2.md

 - V3 uses Radix Colors V3 under the hood.
 Radix Colors are changed slightly in V3.
 Please note in V3, step 6,7 and 8 are used for borders. (in Radix Colors v2 steps 5,6 and 7 are used for borders).
 Please visit [Radix Docs](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale) for more information.

 - `palette` option is removed.
 You don't need to specify palette colors anymore.
 Colors are added autoamtically.
 This version adds the minimum required CSS variables to keep the CSS optimised.
-But if you need to safelist colors, use `safelistColors` option instead.
-Also, if you need to safelist aliases, use `safelistAliases` option instead.
+But if you need to safelist colors or aliases, use `safelist` option instead.
+Learn more abour safelist option in [Configuration docs](/unocss-preset-radix/configuration) section.

 - `hue` utility is removed in favor of more flexible Alias Utility.
 You can replace `hue-red` and `bg-hue4` with `alias-hue-red` and use`bg-hue4`.
 You can use any other aliases instead of `hue`.
 With Alias Utility you can define multiple aliases in one scope (while with hue you are stick to one alias).
 For example: